 Wise words from a rising girlpreneur and her parents!

 Girls with smart ideas need to be recognized and celebrated!
-Every week, i shine a P.I.N.K. spotlight on girl inventors who have reached entrepreneur status thanks to inspiration and/or support from their parent(s).
+This blog shines a P.I.N.K. spotlight on girl inventors who have reached girlpreneur status thanks to inspiration and/or guidance from their parent(s).
+The goal is to inspire more girls and more parents!

-SIgn up with your email address to receive new blog posts about girl entrepreneurs and their parent(s).
+SIgn up with your email address to receive new blog posts about girlpreneurs and their parent(s).